Jang Song-thaek

-Jang Song-thaek (January or February 1946 – 12 December 2013) was a leading figure in the government of North Korea.
-He was married to Kim Kyong-hui, the only daughter of North Korean Premier Kim Il-sung and his first wife Kim Jong-suk, and only sister of North Korean general secretary Kim Jong-il.
-He was therefore the uncle (by marriage) of current leader of North Korea, Kim Jong-un.
+Jang Song-thaek (January or February 1946 – 12 December 2013) was a North Korean politician.
+He was married to Kim Kyong-hui, the only daughter of North Korean premier Kim Il Sung and his first wife Kim Jong Suk, and only sister of North Korean general secretary Kim Jong Il.
+He was therefore the uncle of the current leader of North Korea, Kim Jong Un, by marriage.

 The extent of Jang Song-thaek's power and position has not been confirmed in the West.
-However, in 2008 South Korean government officials and academic North Korea experts suggested that he had de facto leadership over North Korea while Kim Jong-il's health was declining and when Kim subsequently died.
-Jang was vice-chairman of the National Defence Commission, a position considered second only to that of the Supreme Leader.
-He is believed to have been promoted to four-star general around the time of Kim Jong-il's death in December 2011, as his first appearance in uniform was while visiting Kim lying in state.
-Jang was considered a "key policy adviser" to Kim Jong-un.
+However, in 2008 South Korean government officials and academic North Korea experts suggested that he had de facto leadership over North Korea while Kim Jong Il's health was declining and when Kim subsequently died.
+Jang was a vice-chairman of the National Defence Commission, a position considered second only to that of the supreme leader.
+He is believed to have been promoted to four-star general around the time of Kim Jong Il's death in December 2011, as his first appearance in uniform was while visiting Kim lying in state.
+Jang was considered a "key policy adviser" to Kim Jong Un.

 In December 2013, Jang was abruptly accused of being a counter-revolutionary and was stripped of all his posts and expelled from the Workers' Party of Korea (WPK).
 His photos were removed from official media and his image digitally removed from photos with other North Korean leaders.
-On 13 December, North Korea state media announced he had been executed by firing squad.
+On 13 December, North Korean state media announced he had been executed by firing squad.

 Early life and family

 Jang was born in Chongjin, during the Soviet Civil Administration of Northern Korea.
-He graduated from the Kim Il-sung Senior High School before leaving for Moscow, where he studied at Moscow State University between 1968 and 1972.
-Following his return, he married Kim Kyong-hui, the younger (and only) sister of Kim Jong-il.
+He graduated from the Kim Il Sung Senior High School before leaving for Moscow, where he studied at Moscow State University between 1968 and 1972.
+Following his return, he married Kim Kyong-hui, the younger (and only) sister of Kim Jong Il.
 The couple had a daughter, Jang Kum-song (1977–2006), who lived in Paris as an international student; she refused an order to return to Pyongyang and then reportedly committed suicide in September 2006, due to Jang and his wife's opposition to her relationship with her boyfriend.